Modeling Rising Equity Glide paths in early retirement

 Also, future dollars will be used.
 Though inflation is assumed to be 2% annually, future dollar results represent the future value of present-day dollars.
 Sixty years is a long time for inflation and compounding to interact and sums worth $1M now seem absurd to present eyes.

 Assume a $1M portfolio invested in US stocks and bonds.
-Upon early retirement at 30 years of age, a 3.5% a year withdrawal rate is used and adjusted by inflation.
-The simulation ends at 90 years of age; 60 years post-retirement.
+Upon early retirement at 30 years of age, a 3.5% %-a-year withdrawal rate is used and adjusted by inflation.
+The simulation ends at 90 years of age, 60 years post-retirement.

 I simulate SORR (sequence of returns risk) by the actual stock and bond returns from 2000-2010.
 Before or after, assume stocks and bonds return 9% and 5%, respectively.
 Below, I also briefly look at lower assumed returns (7% and 3.5%, respectively).